AnthonyByansi/MicrosoftFabric-Exploratorium/01-Introduction/introduction.md

 ## Getting Started

-To begin using Microsoft Fabric, refer to the official [documentation](https://fabric.docs.microsoft.com/getting-started) for comprehensive instructions on setup, usage, and best practices.
+To begin using Microsoft Fabric, refer to the official [documentation](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial) for comprehensive instructions on setup, usage, and best practices.

 ## Licensing

 Microsoft Fabric is offered under various licensing models.
-For detailed information about licensing options and pricing, visit the [Microsoft Fabric Pricing](https://fabric.microsoft.com/pricing) page.
+For detailed information about licensing options and pricing, visit the [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/enterprise/licenses) page.

 ## Support